rancorm/castor/README.md

 export CASTOR_OUTPUT=/mnt/data
 ```

-This can perticularly be useful with persisent storage volumes.
+This can perticularly be useful with persisent storage volumes inside containers.